-Each municipality may submit no more than two (2) proposals from a combination of any of the following categories.
-Each of proposal must consist of a completed signed LOTCIP application.
+Additionally, each municipality may submit no more than two (2) proposals from a combination of any of the following categories: Roadway Reconstruction projects, Bicycle/Pedestrian projects, Pavement Rehabilitation projects, and Stand-Alone Sidewalk projects.
+Each of these proposal types must consist of a completed signed LOTCIP application.